dankantor/web3/_pages/database.md

 ## Conclusion

-Most apps and websites have a database that stores all of its data.
+Most apps and websites, like Twitter, have a database that stores all of its data.
 Your phone talks to this database and then displays the data according to how the app or website is designed.
 In the case of Twitter, there are millions of people running the Twitter app and they are all talking to Twitter's database.
 Since Twitter's database is running on a computer that only Twitter controls, we call this a centralized database.
 In the next section let's learn about decentralized databases and how they are different from centralized ones.